Know Your Status: Get Tested

 Monday - Friday 8 AM - 4 PM

 710 3rd Ave Fairbanks

-Northern Exchange provides access to sterile syringes and other safer injection supplies for injection drug users.
+Northern Exchange provides access to sterile syringes, other safer injection supplies, harm reduction information, and bio hazard boxes for injection drug users.

 Our primary goal is to provide injection drug users with new, sterile injection equipment as a means of reducing the spread of blood-borne viruses and or injection-related infections.
 The exchange simultaneously removes used injection equipment from circulation through a process of exchanging old syringes for new ones.
 Both are valid and important goals.

 If you may have been exposed to HIV in the last 72 hours, talk to your health care provider or an emergency room doctor about PEP right away.
 PEP can reduce your chance of becoming HIV-positive.
 People are exposed to HIV by coming into contact with certain body fluids of a person with HIV, including blood, semen, and vaginal fluids.
 This usually happens through vaginal or anal sex or by sharing needles.